 Q: How often is MLD applied?

-A: The first week it is suggested that sessions be daily or every other day, if possible.
-The second week, every other day, reducing in frequency after that.
+A: The first 3 weeks it is suggested that sessions every other day, if possible.
+After the 4th week reduce in frequency.
 It is not possible to get too much MLD and the sessions can be scheduled at your convenience.
+But you can use the sessions wisely, like 2 sessions a week for 6 weeks, you can cover the most important time of your recovery.

 Q: How soon after my procedure can MLD begin?